sarayudharshini/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 # Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
 Ex No: 01     Design & Implementation of 6T SRAM using Cadence EDA Tools

-Aim:
+# Aim:
 To design and implement a 6T SRAM (Static Random-Access Memory) cell using Cadence EDA tools, simulate its functionality, and analyze key performance parameters such as read/write operations, power consumption, and stability to understand its behavior in memory design.

-Tools Required:
+# Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+# S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh
 •	source /cadence/install/cshrc
 •	virtuoso
-Procedure for Schematic simulation using Cadence
+# Procedure for Schematic simulation using Cadence:

 1. Now two windows must open i) virtuoso/command interpreter window ii)”Whats New…”
 2. Close the 2nd window